 Please list your family doctor on each of your child's emergency and enrollment forms, indicating how you or another responsible person may be reached in the case of an emergency.
-If immediate medical attention is needed, parents or other designated responsible persons will be notified.
-In the event no family doctor is designated and parental contact cannot be made, school officials will contact an available doctor and/or paramedics.
-Please make sure you notify your school office personnel with changes that occur.

-If a student feels ill during the day, he or she will be escorted and directed to our nurse or main office.
+Injuries must be reported to a teacher or the office.
+If minor, the student will be treated and may return to class.
+If medical attention is required, the office will follow the school's emergency procedures.
+If a student feels ill during the day, he or she may lie down in the office and then return to class.
 If the condition persists, the student will call a family member or guardian for further guidance.
 A family member is expected to transport or provide transportation home for ill students.
-The office does not confirm fevers with a thermometer or make final decisions on nonemergency medical conditions and will notify parents to make final determination.
+The office will confirm fevers with a thermometer and will notify parents to pick students up from school immediately.